Not sure if Uptown Cheapskate is right for you?

 Potential Mitigations

-- An accountant should still review the provided parent company financials and the terms of the guarantee to assess their substance.
+- Your accountant should carefully review the provided parent company financials and any parent guarantees.

 Predecessor History Issues